booooooooooooooo/TreeVisualiation/readme.md

 # Level-based Tree Visualization

-## 1.Draw ordered tree with restrictions in linear time

-Note: This part is just a review of https://llimllib.github.io/pymag-trees/ and the papers it refers to.
+Note: This is a JavaScript implementation of https://llimllib.github.io/pymag-trees/ and the papers it refers to.

 - Principle 1: The edges of the tree should not cross each other.